Devotions

 Cheerleading Before Empty Stands

 All the commotion surrounding each year’s Super Bowl game reminds me of a Pee-wee football game I watched one time.
-Both teams were colorfully dressed and ran their plays with split second precision.
-The coaches yelled in their instructions from the sidelines.
-The referees waved their arms, blew their whistles and marched off penalties.
-About […]
+Both teams were colorfully dressed and ran their plays with […]

 Read More